qfpl/applied-fp-course/README.md

 * Level 08 : (Bonus Round) Lenses & Refactoring

 -- Unsure...
-* Level 09 : Add Sessions (handwave?), so I can have some semblance of application state so I can add some property based tests?
+* Level 09 : Add session controls (login, logout), so I can have some semblance of application state so I can add some property based tests?

 TODO:
 * Teacher notes/guide